arnaudnatal/State_of_NEEMSIS_Research/README.md

 - Natal, A., & Nordman, C. J. (2025). *Inégalités et mobilité de revenu dans des villages indiens : Résultats issus d’une micro-enquête longitudinale (2010 - 2020)*.
 - Natal, A., & Nordman, C. J. (2025). *She Works Hard for the Money: Debt Burden and Labour Supply in India*.
 - Natal, A., & Nordman, C. J. (2025). *Unveiling Inequalities in Rural South India: A Decade of Household Income and Wealth Imbalances*.

+# Appendix

+- **Journal articles:** Articles published in journals.
+- **Book chapters:** Articles published in books.
+- **Books:** Published books.
+- **Working papers (WP):** Completed articles that remained at the working paper stage (not published in journals or books).
+- **Dissertations:** Doctoral thesis manuscript.
+- ** Policy briefs:** Concise summary of a particular issue, the policy options to deal with it, and some recommendations on the best option.
+- **Blog posts:** Short popular science article posted on blogs.
+- **All outputs:** All writings produced that mobilise data.
+- **Research papers:** All papers that use data.
+Excluded are policy briefs, blog posts, dissertations, and project articles.
+However, submitted and ongoing articles are included.
+- **Published papers:** Includes journal articles, book chapters, and published books that have undergone a peer-review process.
+- **Submitted:** Articles that are currently submitted to academic journals.
+- **Ongoing:** Articles that are being finalized (analysis is done and most of the writing is done).
+They have not yet been submitted.
+- **Projects:** Articles whose authors have a clear idea of the analyses they want to conduct.
+Writing may have begun.
+This is the stage that precedes the “ongoing” status.